The Victor 3900 - History's Forgotten Miracle

 Because of an inability to get Fairchild interested in aggressive development of MOS integrated circuit technology, three Fairchild employees tendered their resignations in the spring of 1963 and went off to start their own company.
 Their goal was build a company that combined both systems and semiconductors; that focused on reliability and maintainability; and to provide the market with a one-stop solution to complex electronic systems and circuit design.
 These gentlemen were Bob Norman, Howard Bobb(later one of the founders of AMI), and Phil Ferguson.
 The biggest issue they faced was capital to really get the company going.
 This problem was solved when fourth gentleman entered the picure -- Colonel Arthur Lowell, the Commander of the Navy Bureau of Weapons.
 Lowell had connections with a company called Pyle National through his military work, and when Pyle National was looking to make some strategic investments, Lowell suggested that the business plan that Norman, Bobb and Ferguson had put forth held great potential for success.
 Pyle National was a very well established company specializing in the manufacture and sale of electrical connectors, plugs, and sockets -- critical components in military equipment.
 Lowell's recommendation hit a chord with Pyle National's board of directors, and an agreement was forged by which Pyle National put up between $4 and $5 million dollars of capital to get the the Fairchild renegades started.
 The new company was named General Micro-electronics.
 The founders got right to work, and by August of 1963, they had found a building at 2920 San Ysidro Way in Santa Clara, California (literally next-door to Fairchild), hired staff (many from Fairchild, an act that eventually landed GM-e in court due to a lawsuit filed by Fairchild), and acquired and/or built the equipment necessary to start making IC's right away.
 Their first charge was to develop their own line of (Fairchild MicroLogic-compatible) bipolar ICs to use as a way to raise money to help fund the development of their MOS integrated circuit process.
 This family of bipolar logic ICs were quickly developed and marketed under the trade name of "Milliwatt Logic".
 These chips were compatible with Fairchild's MicroLogic family, offering similar or identical function to Fairchild's chips.
 Since the chip designs were GM-e's own designs, not taken or patterned after Fairchild's chips, there was little that Fairchild could do about it.

 Prior to leaving Fairchild, Bob Norman had been involved in lucrative government projects involving the use of Fairchild's MicroLogic for use in various military and defense applications.
 With his connections, along with Arthur Lowell's contacts within the military, GM-e was able to get the government interested in their Milliwatt Logic family for a number of projects.
 One project, a Digital Differential Analyzer used for helicopter flight controls, needed a level of integration that was more complex than Milliwatt Logic could provide within the size and power constraints of the design.
 This project provided the impetus for GM-e to get its MOS fabrication line up and running.
 In June of 1964, GM-e had successfully developed a MOS dual 20-bit dynamic shift register that would be used in the military's Digital Differential Analyzer.
-This device was the first commercial MOS IC made, and set the stage for a literal revolution in the world of integrated circuits.
+This device, designed by Bob Norman, was the first commercial MOS IC made, and set the stage for a literal revolution in the world of integrated circuits.
 On the success of this design, the Department of Defense put in an order for a more complex two chip set for use as a fuse timer for munitions.
 Twenty-five chipsets were shipped on New Year's Day, 1965, and every set worked perfectly.
 GM-e's MOS manufacturing process was now tried and true.
 On these successes, GM-e developed a line of small and medium-scale MOS IC's marketed as the "PicoLogic" family.
 However, all of these MOS devices, while packing more transistors in a single chip than had been done before, were not nearly to the scale of complexity that GM-e would eventually need to develop for Victor's calculator.

 It's at this point that a man named Howard Z. Bogert(5/5/1935-12/28/2003) enters the picture.
 Bogert was a man whose mind seemed pre-wired to understand the complexities of integrated circuit design, digital logic design, and anything else electronically related.
 Hired away from Fairchild as a senior electronics engineer early in the formation of GM-e, Bogert had envisioned using MOS transistors to store small electrical charges, essentially creating a memory based on MOS technology.
 His idea became the basis for what became the development of the the MOS Random Access Memory (RAM) devices, a key development that eventually led to the replacement of magnetic core memory previously used in computers by solid-state memory, making computers faster, smaller, less expensive, and much less power-hungry.
 Bogert's theory was turned to practice in 1969, when Intel introduced commercial MOS RAM chips that set the stage for revolutionizing the computer industry.
 Part of the reason that Intel was able to develop their first MOS memory chip (the Intel 1101 256-bit MOS Static RAM) was that a number of folks who were deeply involved in GM-e's development of MOS IC technology (including Joel Karp, the primary designer of Intel's memory chip) left GM-e to join fledgeling Intel.
 Bogert's concept of MOS memory was just one example of his insight and vision.